luisbocanegra/plasma-panel-colorizer/README.md

 **The format of the presets has changed, presets from previous version will need to be recreated manually**

-### How to restore the default appearance?

-* Click on the widget to disable/enable
-* Or **Widget Settings** > **Top left** > **Enabled** checkbox
-* Or removing the widget from the panel and restarting Plasma/logging out.

-**If you are troubleshooting an issue please do the third option and read the notice about reporting bugs at the start of [Install](https://github.com/luisbocanegra/plasma-panel-colorizer?tab=readme-ov-file#installing) section**

 ### How does it work?

-This widget works by inject/managing the background and colors of other widgets and the panel where it is placed.
+This widget works by inject/managing the background and colors and other properties of other widgets and the panel where it is placed.

 **Technical**